ianedavery/inconcert-client/README.md

 RecipeBox Allow you to add all your personal recipes and access them anywhere.

-Once you have added a recipe you can make it public so anyone can see it and rate it.
+Users can edit their recipes, and make them public so anyone can see it and rate it.

 ## Technology Used: